mpv-player/mpv/DOCS/man/options.rst

     on the situation, either of these might be slower than the other method.
     This option allows control over this.

+``--cache-file=<path>``
+    Create a cache file on the filesystem with the given name.
+The file is always overwritten.
+When the general cache is enabled, this file cache will be used to store whatever is read from the source stream.

+    This will always overwrite the cache file, and you can't use an existing cache file to resume playback of a stream.
+(Technically, mpv wouldn't even know which blocks in the file are valid and which not.)

+    The resulting file will not necessarily contain all data of the source stream.
+For example, if you seek, the parts that were skipped over are never read and consequently are not written to the cache.
+The skipped over parts are filled with zeros.
+This means that the cache file doesn't necessarily correspond to a full download of the source stream.

+    Both of these issues could be improved if there is any user interest.

+    Also see ``--cache-file-size``.

+``--cache-file-size=<kBytes>``
+    Maximum size of the file created with ``--cache-file``.
+For read accesses above this size, the cache is simply not used.

+    (Default: 1048576, 1 GB.)

 ``--cdda-...``
     These options can be used to tune the CD Audio reading feature of mpv.